 Working with The Arc is more than just a job.
 It’s an opportunity.

-Become part of our team of dedicated and essential staff who are passionate about making a positive difference and helping people with disabilities to thrive in their local communities and beyond.
+Become a part of our team of dedicated staff who are passionate about making a positive difference and helping people with disabilities to thrive in their local communities and beyond.
 At The Arc Central Chesapeake Region, we work hard to find, train and retain the best talent, and it shows in our culture of caring.
 Employees of The Arc have described their roles as DSP team leaders and community managers as some of the most rewarding and life-changing experiences they’ve had.

 Meet Michelle Meet Tony

 Discover why being a Direct Support Professional with The Arc is so much more than just a job.